Kineticus/Universal_WS/README.md

 #  Chill WS2811 Pixel Control

 Arduino ATmega328 based.
-Started life as a Burning Man 2011 project.
-Controls up to 150 pixels.
+Started life as a Burning Man 2013 project.
+Controls up to 150 pixels in a relaxed manner.

 ## Install